bit101/quicksettings/README.md

     settings.addInfo(title, text);                              // creates informational text
-    settings.addDropDown(title, [items], callback);             // creates a dropdown list settings.addImage(title, imageURL);                         // creates and image element with the specified URL settings.addElement(title, htmlELement);                    // allows you to add any arbitrary HTML element to the panel settings.addProgressBar(title, max, value, showNumbers);    // creates a progress bar
+    settings.addDropDown(title, [items], callback);             // creates a dropdown list settings.addImage(title, imageURL);                         // creates and image element with the specified URL settings.addProgressBar(title, max, value, showNumbers);    // creates a progress bar settings.addElement(title, htmlELement);                    // adds any arbitrary HTML element to the panel settings.addHTML(title, htmlString);                        // adds any arbitrary HTML to the panel

 For range, color, boolean and text, the callback will pass the current value of the control.
 For the button, it passes a reference to the button itself.
 For the dropdown it passes and object that contains properties index and value (the selected index and the value of the selected item).

 You can also query the value of controls at any time with: